Is RSV Still Going Around Right Now for Parents? July 2026 U.S. Update

 What Parents Need To Know Right Now

 Yes.
 RSV is still going around in the United States, but it is much quieter than it was during the winter peak.
-National RSV hospitalization activity is currently moderate in the latest CDC data, and the broad seasonal pattern is still moving downward into spring 2026.
-That said, RSV still matters for infants, very young babies, older adults, and people with weakened immune systems.
+National RSV hospitalization activity is low in the latest CDC NHSN data: 0.1 new admissions per 100,000 people for the week ending July 4, 2026.
+RSV can still matter for infants, very young babies, older adults, and people with weakened immune systems.

 What This Means for Families Right Now